 For the safety of students living on campus, NEBC has staff available 24/7.
-In case of an emergency, students should first contact an RA.
+In case of an emergency, students living at JJ Hall should first contact an RA.

 This is not a replacement for calling 911.
 However, in any instance that 911 has been contacted, and school officials are not already on the scene, students should inform their RA.